-601.3 GEORGRAPHIC TERRITORY
+1.3 GEORGRAPHIC TERRITORY

-The geographic territory of Hawaiian Swimming is the State of Hawaii, five slands, Oahu, Hawaii, Maui, Kauai, and Molokai.
+The geographic territory of HISI is set forth in Article 603 of the USA Swimming Rules and Regulations, which includes the State of Hawaii, and its five main islands: Oahu, Hawaii, Maui, Kauai, and Molokai.

 1.4 JURISDICTION - XXSI shall have jurisdiction over the sport of swimming as delegated to it as a Local Swimming Committee by USA Swimming to conduct swimming programs consistent with XXSI’s objectives and those of USA Swimming and to sanction, approve, observe and oversee competitive swimming events within the Territory and to conduct competitive swimming events within the Territory, its Region and its Zone (as those terms are defined in Part Six of the USA Swimming Rules and Regulations).
 XXSI shall discharge faithfully its duties and obligations as a Local Swimming Committee of USA Swimming in accordance with these Bylaws, the USA Swimming Rules and Regulations and all applicable policies and procedures.